ratschlab/mla/README.md

    for a in references/*.fa; do ./make_sample.sh $a; done for a in illumina hifi clr ont; do ./make_subset.sh $a; done
    ```
 3) Build the MetaGraph, PLAST, and GFA indexes by running `./make_graph.sh`.
 In this script, you can set the number of threads in the variable `$NTHREADS`.
-We provide precomputed indexes [here](https://public.bmi.inf.ethz.ch/resources/mla/graph/).
+We provide precomputed indexes for `MetaGraph` [here](https://public.bmi.inf.ethz.ch/resources/mla/graph/) and for `PLAST` [here](https://public.bmi.inf.ethz.ch/resources/mla/plast/).
 4) Generate query reads by running `./make_subset.sh`

 ## Run the alignments and classify the reads